Talhas07/rabbitmq/README.md

    npm run start
    ```

-4. The User Service will start on port 3001 and establish itself as a RabbitMQ server
+4. The users Service will start on port 3001 and establish itself as a RabbitMQ server
     The Auth Service will start on port 3002 and connect to RabbitMQ as a client

 ## How RabbitMQ Works in Our Setup